-- Passwords must contain a minimum of six to a maximum of 16 characters. - The password should contain a combination of upper and lower case letters. - At least one of the first six characters must be a number, a special character, or an upper case letter. - It is recommended, but not mandatory, to use numbers and special characters such as the dollar sign (\$), the percent sign (%), the number sign (#), the period (.), the hyphen (-), the underscore (), or the at sign (@) in your password.
+- Must have a minimum of 6 to a maximum of 16 characters. - Should contain a combination of upper and lower case letters. - At least one of the first six characters must be a number, a special character, or an upper case letter. - It is recommended, but not mandatory, to use numbers and special characters such as the dollar sign (\$), the percent sign (\$), the number sign (#), the period (.), the hyphen (-), the underscore (), or the at sign (@) in your password.
 If you do not use a special character or number in the password, at least one of the first six characters must be an upper case letter or a number.